-UNDER PEER REVIEW A square functional equation on groups Abstract.
-This paper examines the square functional equation on groups and compares its solution set with that of a well-known cubic functional equation.
+A study of square functional equations on group structures Abstract.
+This paper examines the square functional equation on groups, precisely Klein four - groups and compares its solution set with that of a well-known cubic functional equation.
 The findings reveal that homomorphisms satisfying this equation differ from those in the previously studied case.
 Keywords: Functional equation, groups, square, cubic AMS Classification: 20M10 1.
 Introduction and Preliminaries A functional equation is an equation where the unknowns are functions rather than numbers.
 The equation expresses a relationship between the values of a function at different points.
 The goal is to find all functions that satisfy the given equation for all inputs in a specified domain.
 A functional equation on groups is an equation involving a function whose domain and/ or codomain is a group.
 These equations typically express algebraic properties such as additivity, multiplicativity, or symmetry.
 They are widely used in group theory, functional analysis, and number theory.
 Functional equations on groups have been extensively studied, leading to a rich body of literature.
-For example, Yang [8] studied the functional equation $f(xy) + f(xy^{-1}) = 2f(x) + 2f(y)$, where f maps a group into an abelian group.
+For example, Yang [12] studied the functional equation $f(xy) + f(xy^{-1}) = 2f(x) + 2f(y)$, where f maps a group into an abelian group.
 Using the relationship between its Cauchy kernel and solution of Jensen's functional equation, he deduced many basic reduction formulas and relations, and used them to obtain its general solution on free groups.

-Homomorphims from functional equations was studied in [2] while several functional equations defined on groups arising from stochastic distance measures was studied by Heather in [4].
-In particular, he considered when the domain is an arbitrary group G, and the range is the field of complex numbers.
-In [5], the stability of generalized norm-additive functional equations was studied.
+Homomorphisms from functional equations were studied in [2] while several functional equations defined on groups arising from stochastic distance measures were studied by Hunt in [8].
+In particular, she considered when the domain is an arbitrary group G, and the range is the field of complex numbers.
+In [9], the stability of generalized norm-additive functional equations was studied.
 This study demonstrated that these equations are Hyers-Ulam stable for surjective function from an arbitrary group G to a real Banach space using the large perturbation method.

-Peter and Henrik [6] considered the solutions of the quadratic functional equation.
+De Place Frijs and Stetkaer [10] considered the solutions of the quadratic functional equation.
 They showed that any solution f is a function on the quotient group G. Consequently, they found sufficient conditions on G for all solution to satisfy Kannappan's condition.